K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='3'/>1.1.1.
 Purpose

-This document (Java Service Broker Metering Application Development Guide) describes how to meter CF (Cloud Foundry) services by adding metering services to service brokers in PaaS-TA platform projects.
+This document (Java Service Broker Metering Application Development Guide) describes how to meter CF (Cloud Foundry) services by adding metering services to service brokers in Application platform projects.

 ### <div id='4'/>1.1.2.
 Range

-The range of this document is limited to the development of Cloud Foundry JAVA service broker application metering and CF-Abacus linkage in the Pas-Ta platform project.
+The range of this document is limited to the development of Cloud Foundry JAVA service broker application metering and CF-Abacus linkage in the Application platform project.
 For service broker API development, refer to the service broker API development guide provided separately.

 This document describes the development environment of Ubuntu 14.04 ver.